 Begin Your Training

 If you enjoy applying makeup and cosmetic procedures, you should consider a career in permanent cosmetics.
-You’ll be in a creative industry, make a salary of approximately $50,000-80,000, and can offer the services on top of other cosmetology services.
+You’ll be making a living in a creative industry offering these permanent procedures as well as other cosmetic services.
 If you are considering entering the profession, start by checking the requirements of your state of residency, and then look for credible beauty schools near you.